Deformations and Balian-Low theorems for Gabor frames on the adeles: Introduction

 Bases and frames are indispensable tools in functional analysis, and their stability under small perturbations or deformations is a well-studied topic.
 The study of perturbations of bases began with the work of Paley and Wiener on nonharmonic Fourier series \cite{Yo80}.
 A frame is a generalized basis that allows for robust, but non-unique expansions.
 By definition, a sequence $(g_j)_{j \in J}$ in a Hilbert space $H$ is a \emph{frame} if there exist $A,B > 0$ such that

 for all $f \in H$.
-Frames were introduced by Duffin and Schaeffer in \cite{DuSc52}, and have found major applications to sampling theory \cite{AlGr01}, wavelet theory \cite{DaGrMe86,Da36} and pseudodifferential operators \cite{GrHe99}, to name a few.
-The study of perturbations of frames was initiated by Christensen in \cite{Ch95,Ch95-2}, and since then, a number of pertubation results have been proved various types of frames, including frames of exponentials, wavelet frames and Gabor frames \cite{Ba97,SuZh99-1,SuZh02,CaCh08}.
+Frames were introduced by Duffin and Schaeffer in \cite{DuSc52}, and have found major applications to sampling theory \cite{AlGr01}, wavelet theory \cite{DaGrMe86,Da90} and pseudodifferential operators \cite{GrHe99}, to name a few.
+A systematic study of perturbations of frames was initiated by Christensen in \cite{Ch95,Ch95-2}, and since then, a number of pertubation results have been proved for various types of frames, including frames of exponentials, wavelet frames and Gabor frames \cite{Ba97,SuZh99-1,SuZh02,CaCh08}.

 There are natural notions of perturbations and deformations of structured function systems like Gabor systems and wavelet systems.
 A Gabor system is a set $\mathcal{G}(g,\Delta) \coloneqq \{ e^{2\pi i \langle \omega, \cdot \rangle } g(\cdot-x) : (x,\omega) \in \Delta \}$ of time-frequency translates of a single function $g \in L^2(\R^n)$, where the translates come from a discrete point set $\Delta$ in the time-frequency plane $\R^{2n}$.
 A \emph{Gabor frame} is a Gabor system that satisfies the frame property \eqref{eq:frame_property}.
 One can then raise the natural question of whether the frame property of a Gabor system is retained after a sufficiently small deformation of either the point set $\Delta$ or the window $g$.